 Please note that this is a 'highlights' tour of the two islands.
 For a more thorough tour of Mull, please consider our specific Mull holiday in May, which also visits the Treshnish Isles and Iona.
 For a more detailed tour of Islay (which also includes a visit to Jura) please see our October Islay and Jura holiday.

-Day 1: Saturday 3rd March - Meet in Oban and transfer to Mull
+Day 1: Saturday 3rd March - Nethy Bridge - Islay

-This morning we say goodbye to Mull, making the short transfer to Craignure and back to Oban.
-Once in Oban we can check the harbour thoroughly, as there is a possibility of a good range of gulls which often include Iceland, Glaucous and Kumlien’s, with rarities like Ring-billed being recorded from time to time.
-We will see many Great Black-backed, Common and Herring Gull, along with Eider, Turnstone and Black Guillemot.
-We then make a slow transfer south to Kennacraig, birding Loch Gilp on the way.
-Once at the ferry terminal we take our lunch and bird from the jetty – Kennacraig is excellent for Rock Pipit and Slavonian Grebe.
-We then board the ferry for our transfer to Islay.
-The crossing takes around two hours, heading first down West Loch Tarbert, an excellent spot for Great Northern Divers.
+We depart Nethybridge in the morning and head south, travelling to the ferry point at Kennacraig.
+Once in Kennacraig, we board the ferry to Port Askaig on Islay.
+The crossing to Islay takes around two hours, heading first down West Loch Tarbert, an excellent spot for Great Northern Divers.
 We are then on the open sea for a short while before heading up the Sound of Islay, running very close to Jura.
 This is a stunning voyage and in the right light is absolutely breathtaking.
 We still have a few hours of daylight left so will plan a good afternoon of birding, most likely at Loch Gruinart RSPB reserve to give us our first chance of seeing the spectacle of numbers of geese heading to roost.
 Overnight Islay.

-Islay is quite different from Mull, being by and large fertile and low lying.
-It is the fertile fields that attract and sustain the main spectacle, that of thousands of Barnacle and Greenland White-fronted Geese.
+Islay is very different from Mull, being by and large fertile and low lying.
+The fertile fields attract and sustain the main birding spectacle of Islay, thousands of Barnacle and Greenland White-fronted Geese.
 The geese travel far and wide across the island, and there is little pattern.
 A field can hold 5,000 geese one day and the next be empty.
-It takes a bit of driving to find the numbers, but the island is small and we have a perfect mobile hide if the geese are close to the road.
-We often see rarities here, including Cackling, Red-breasted and Snow Geese, with numbers of Whooper Swan present too.
-We intersperse our goose watching with walks at some superb dune systems and empty beaches, perfect for finding Chough, right at the northern edge of their range.
+It takes a bit of driving to find the numbers, but the island is small and we are already inside a perfect mobile hide if the geese are close to the road.
+We often see rarities here, including Cackling, Red-breasted and Snow Goose, with numbers of Whooper Swan present too.
+We intersperse our goose watching with walks at some superb dune systems and empty beaches, perfect for finding Chough, here at the northern edge of their range.
 With the first Meadow Pipits slowly moving north, and perhaps a Snow Bunting or two, we hope they might attract a passing Merlin, though Hen Harrier is more likely!
 We close the day again at Loch Gruinart, perhaps heading to the lower hide to watch the roost flights.
-With several wintering ducks to look through we certainly won’t be bored, with numbers of Teal, Wigeon, Pintail and Shoveler, often with American Green-winged Teal and American Wigeon present too.
+With wintering ducks to look through we certainly won’t be bored, with numbers of Teal, Wigeon, Pintail and Shoveler, often with American Green-winged Teal and American Wigeon present too.
 We frequently see Snipe here, providing a marauding Peregrine hasn’t forced them into cover first!
 Overnight on Islay.

-Day 7: Friday 9th March - Return to mainland
+Day 7: Friday 9th March - Mull to Oban, Oban to Nethy Bridge

 The climate on Mull and Islay is usually milder than on islands further west, though you can still expect a wide variation in weather conditions.
 Sunshine, rain and cold winds are all possible, and you will probably experience a bit of everything.
 Biting insects are not expected.
 Please bring walking boots or shoes, warm, waterproof clothing and a small rucksack.
 We will spend a lot of time using our minibus as a mobile hide, for working through waders, geese and ducks when at close quarters and for looking for Otters.
 We will undertake a few optional walks, with the longest being at the Oa RSPB reserve (if weather permits).
 This is an undulating walk, often wet in places and is around 2 miles return.
 The other walks are short and on mostly level ground.

-Please note that this is a natural history themed itinerary.
+Please note that this is a birding and natural history themed itinerary.
 There are no planned excursions to any of the famous whisky distilleries on Islay and Mull, but we will pass most of them if guests wish to arrange a visit (at the expense of their own wildlife watching!).
-In our experience, the best way to enjoy whisky is to stay at a good hotel like the one we use, with a superb range of malt whiskies and extremely knowledgeable and friendly staff to help you learn your West Coast and Island malts!
-On this holiday we will also pass some key historical sites, where we would be happy to stop to allow for a short exploration.
+In our experience, the best way to enjoy whisky is to stay at a good hotel such as the one we use, with a superb range of malt whiskies and extremely knowledgeable and friendly staff to help you learn your West Coast and Island malts!
+On this holiday we pass some key historical sites, where we are happy to stop to allow for a short exploration.
 Of particular note are Finlaggan on Islay, the former seat of the Lord of the Isles, and the church and Celtic cross at Kildalton on Islay.

 What's included in your Mull and Islay holiday price